 Blue Lake is rapidly becoming one of our more popular areas for sledding due to the recent trail improvements and regular grooming.

 Blue Lake can accommodate the novice and family sledders and those who like to explore the backcountry without overly steep terrain, it features wide open alpine and sub alpine terrain.
 For those who like to go mostly vertical, a little poking around can reveal some great climbing areas.
-The Blue Lake chalet has a new stove and the chalet is located in a nice open area that includes a training hill for novices.
-The chalet was built by club member, Dave Micku of Sandy Ridge Construction, along with many club volunteers.
+The Blue Lake cabin has a new stove and the cabin is located in a nice open area that includes a training hill for novices.
+The cabin was built by club member, Dave Micku of Sandy Ridge Construction, along with many club volunteers.
 Bring your camera to save memories of the beautiful vistas.

-Here is the Blue Lake Chalet/Cabin:
+Here is the Blue Lake Cabin:

 The trail head is approximately 17km's east of Sicamous.